swanson/ferrara/README.md

 ![](http://i.imgur.com/CNxNz.png)
 > Yo Turtle!
 Gimme a link to that episode, bro.

+Ferrara takes a show name, season number, and episode number and gives you a link to stream the episode.

+Currently supports: Netflix, Hulu, and iTunes

 ## Installation

 Add this line to your application's Gemfile: